Global Filters

 Assigning tags and (potentially) executing an Action

 This page allows you to administer Global Filters.
-These are applied to each request early in the .
+These are applied to each request early in the traffic filtering process.

 A Global Filter has two purposes: